Asset Filter

 a|b[a-z].*

-If we wanted to match the words staring with Tank we can use the ^ operator
+If we wanted to match the words starting with Tank we can use the ^ operator

 ^Tank